BXING2/natural-language-processing/LanguageModeling/README.md

 ## Decoding

+In addition to next token predictions, the decoding algorithms also significantly influence the language generations.
+This section lists some examples generated from various decoding algorithms.
+In all cases, only the start of the sentence token "\<|startoftext|\>" is provided to generate a sequence of tokens.

 1. Greedy <br/>
 > "I'm not sure what's going on," said Ron.
 "I don't know what's going on.
 I don't know what's going on."